-You must be credentialed in a foreign country that has a formal recordkeeping mechanism for disciplinary actions in the practice of architecture.
+You must be credentialed in a foreign country that has a formal record-keeping mechanism for disciplinary actions in the practice of architecture.
 You are required to describe the process by which you were credentialed or submit information describing the credentialing process from the credentialing authority that granted the credential, and to arrange for independent verification by the credentialing authority directly to NCARB showing that your credential has been granted and is currently in good standing.
 You are also required to describe the process by which and the reasons for which disciplinary actions may be taken against architects and the system in which these actions are recorded, or to submit information provided by the disciplinary authority in this regard.
-You shall secure a This is found in Section 4 of the edited version.
+You shall secure a written statement from your credentialing authority stating that you either have no record of a disciplinary action or if such record exists, describing such action and its current status.
+This statement must be sent directly to NCARB from the credentialing authority.